chrisbreiding/zunder/README.md

 # Zunder

-A front-end build tool that makes development apps with Ember, CoffeeScript, Browserify, and Stylus a breeze.
+A front-end build tool that makes developing apps with Ember, CoffeeScript, Browserify, and Stylus a breeze.

 Zunder provides gulp tasks to do the following:

-* watch your files for changes and re-build them
+* watch your files for changes and update them
 * compile your CoffeeScript and Stylus
 * run your scripts through browserify
 * compile your Handlebars templates to work with Ember